 If you’ve spent any time exploring cannabis, you’ve likely come across the terms THCa and THC.
 They look and sound similar, but they interact with your body in completely different ways.
 Think of THCa as the raw, inactive precursor to THC.
 It’s the compound that exists in the cannabis plant before it's exposed to heat.
 Understanding the relationship between these two is key to choosing the right products and getting the experience you’re looking for.
 Let's walk through what sets them apart, from their basic structure to their effects and legal status.

-How Their Chemical Structures Differ
+Why Their Chemical Structures Matter

 At a molecular level, the main difference between THCa and THC is a small group of atoms called a carboxyl group.
 THCa (or tetrahydrocannabinolic acid) has this extra atomic group, while THC does not.
 This might seem like a minor detail, but it changes everything about how the compound works.
 That extra piece on the THCa molecule makes it too large to fit properly into the cannabinoid receptors in your brain—specifically the CB1 receptors that are responsible for producing a "high."
 Because it can't bind to these receptors, THCa doesn't have psychoactive effects.
 It’s only when that carboxyl group is removed that the molecule can interact with your brain and produce the familiar effects of THC.

-Where They're Found in the Cannabis Plant
+Where to Find Them in the Plant

 You'll find THCa in abundance in live, raw cannabis plants.
 As the plant grows and matures, it produces cannabinoids as acids, which is why THCa is the dominant compound in freshly harvested buds and leaves.
 If you were to pick a bud directly from a plant and consume it, you would be ingesting THCa, not THC.
 This is why eating raw cannabis won’t produce a high.
 The plant needs to go through a specific process to convert its THCa into the psychoactive THC that many people seek.
 So, when you see fields of cannabis or fresh flower at a dispensary, you're looking at a plant full of potential that hasn't been activated yet.